 Richards’ film may be an ultra-low budget affair, but it is also a punchy thriller that wastes no time getting its characters out of the urban jungle to a place where social realism clashes with the fairytale symbolism of the deep dark woods.
 If Peter is furtive and fugitive, unstable and aggressive, his conduct merely reflects (and amplifies) the conflict between violence and vulnerability that is already beginning to assert itself in his new playmates as they approach adulthood.

 The weight of Summer Scars is carried by the acting of Kevin Howarth, who offered a similarly edgy turn in Richards’ breakout feature The Last Horror Movie (2003) – but the younger cast members are also very convincing, the naturalism of their performances to an extent excusing the film’s occasional home-video look (it was in fact shot on HD) as part of a ‘documentary’ effect.
-The film clips along at a terrific pace (at a mere 68 minutes, it barely qualifies as a feature at all), expertly building up suspense all the way – but Richards wisely chooses to end things on an inconclusive note.
+The film clips along at a terrific pace (and at an admirably lean 68 minutes), expertly building up suspense all the way – but Richards wisely chooses to end things on an inconclusive note.

 It remains ultimately unclear whether all the gang has (metaphorically) crossed the bridge along with Bingo, and indeed whether there can ever be any going back – but when we last glimpse them hanging out in a children’s playground, they seem marooned and utterly out of place, their innocence, like Peter’s dog, forever left behind and lost in the woods – if indeed their innocence, again like Peter’s dog (or Jesus himself), ever existed at all.